 The last point is true for many states but the majority allow homeschooling with little or no department intervention.

-You must, in most states cover the subjects taught through English, and cover the basic grammar/ spelling, math, science and social studies.
+You must, in most states cover the subjects taught in English, and cover the basic grammar/ spelling, math, science, and social studies.